patfrib52/landing-page/README.md

 # landing-page
-create a web page by design
+Create a web page following a design layout
+Added the website structures to the html file